 - Season the chicken generously with salt and pepper - outside as well as inside the cavity

 - Fill the cavity with slices of onions, garlic, and lemon.
-Then, truss the chicken by tying the chicken legs together.

 - Place the chicken on the vegetable bed breast-side up.
 Brush the chicken with the remaining glaze.

 - Double-check the roasting time, which is by weight.
 You will roast for 15 minutes at 425 ° F. Then, reduce the oven temperature to 360 ° F - don’t open the oven.
 Roast for an additional 20 minutes per pound depending on the weight of the chicken.
-For a 3 ½ pound chicken (assume the giblets weigh ¼ pound) that is an additional 3.25 x 20 = 65 more minutes for a total of 105 minutes of roasting.
+For a 3 ½ pound chicken (assume the giblets weigh ¼ pound and subtract that) that is an additional 3.25 x 20 = 65 more minutes for a total of 80 minutes of roasting.
 When roasting is complete, the juices should run clear when you pull on the leg of the chicken.
 The safest strategy is to invest in an oven thermometer and roast until the internal temperature of the chicken is 165 ° F.